Fayetteville History Museum

 Pick a chilly Saturday in January to go on a hunt through our main museum galleries.
 Each Saturday in the month of January, kids can search for special local history questions (and the answers) hidden throughout our exhibits.
 This self-guided, family-friendly activity is perfect for Grades 2-5 who are eager to learn more about Fayetteville and the surrounding area.
 Prizes awarded while supplies last.

 6+; Sat.; Jan.
-3, 10, 17, 24, and 31; During museum hours; Free
+10, 17, 24, and 31; During museum hours; Free

 Black History Month Scavenger Hunt

 The Fayetteville History Museum galleries share many facets of the impactful story of Fayetteville’s Black community.
 Individuals can search for special local African American history questions (and the answers) hidden throughout our exhibits.
-This self-guided, family-friendly activity is perfect for all ages who are eager to learn more about Fayetteville and it’s rich African American History.
+This self-guided, family-friendly activity is perfect for all ages who are eager to learn more about Fayetteville and its rich African American History.

 All ages; Feb.; During museum hours; Free